top of page

 STUDENT FINANCE

-Confirm your course place with a £500 deposit.
-Then pay your remaining fees one month prior to course start date, or UK studnets can ask for a 24 month payment plan.
+Then pay your remaining fees one month prior to course start date.
+UK students can ask for a payment plan.
+Or check for available scholarship places

 ASSESSMENT